Kenn Ricci: Flexjet

 In September 2013, Ricci announced that Directional Aviation would acquire Flexjet, a provider of fractional, jet card and charter services, from Bombardier Aerospace, for $185 million.

 Ricci also announced substantial investments in Flexjet's fleet during 2013, placing orders with Bombardier that, with options, could total $5.6 billion in new aircraft.
 In 2014, Flexjet further expanded its fleet, moving beyond its former exclusive commitment to Bombardier-manufactured planes to add the Embraer Phenom 300 and Legacy 450.
 It also placed orders for up to 50 long-range aircraft from Gulfstream.
 In total, Flexjet has confirmed orders for 207 new planes with options that could total up to 445 aircraft.

 Also during 2014, Flexjet prepared to exit the charter market.
 As part of the first consolidation of its aviation companies, Directional Aviation combined the charter brokerage operations of its Flexjet, Flight Options and Sentient Jet companies under the Skyjet brand name, which it had acquired from Bombardier as part of the Flexjet transaction.
 Skyjet would concentrate solely on charter services, with other divisions continuing to offer fractional and membership programs.

 In November 2015, Flexjet announced that it had placed an order valued at $2.4 billion for 20 Aerion AS2 supersonic jets, with delivery to begin in 2023.
 In June 2017, Flexjet announced based on strong sales it was hiring pilots for the first time since 2015.
 In 2017, Flexjet received the first of its Gulfstream G650 business jets, which can travel 15 hours non-stop, giving it intercontinental range.

 Flexjet agreed in October 2022 to merge with Horizon Acquisition Corporation II (NYSE: HZON), a publicly traded special-purpose acquisition company (SPAC) led by Todd Boehly.
 The proposed merger would result in Flexjet becoming a publicly listed company, with Ricci serving as chairman.
+In April 2023, Flexjet announced the deal would be terminated.